-- Contribute to the protection of groundwater by eliminating, reducing, or controlling sources of groundwater contamination that could result in an exceedance in RGA groundwater of the MCL (or risk-based concentration for residential use of groundwater in the absence of an MCL). - Prevent exposure to waste that exceeds target cumulative ELCRs and cumulative noncancer HIs for the future excavation worker receptor.
-The acceptable cumulative risk levels for this RAO are defined as follows: - Waste: cumulative ELCR < 1E-05 and cumulative HI ≤ 1 for a future excavation worker [considering a five-year exposure based upon the outdoor worker scenario in the 2013 Risk Methods Document] - Prevent exposure to contaminated soils that exceed target cumulative ELCRs and cumulative noncancer HIs for the future industrial and future excavation worker receptors.
-The acceptable cumulative risk levels for this RAO are defined as follows:

-- Surface Soil: cumulative ELCR < 1E-05 and cumulative HI $\leq$ 1 for a future industrial worker [considering default exposures in the 2013 Risk Methods Document]. - Surface and Subsurface Soil: cumulative ELCR < 1E-05 and cumulative HI $\leq$ 1 for a future excavation worker [considering a five-year exposure based on the outdoor worker scenario in the 2013 Risk Methods Document]. - Treat or remove PTW wherever practicable, consistent with 40 CFR § 300.430 (a)(1)(iii)(A).
+- Prevent exposure to waste that exceeds target cumulative ELCRs and cumulative noncancer HIs for the future excavation worker receptor.
+The acceptable cumulative risk levels for this RAO are defined as follows: - Waste: cumulative ELCR < 1E-05 and cumulative HI $\leq$ 1 for a future excavation worker (considering a five-year exposure based upon the outdoor worker scenario in the 2013 Risk Methods Document). - Prevent exposure to contaminated soils that exceed target cumulative ELCRs and cumulative noncancer HIs for the future industrial and future excavation worker receptors.
+The acceptable cumulative risk levels for this RAO are defined as follows: - Surface Soil: cumulative ELCR < 1E-05 and cumulative HI $\leq$ 1 for a future industrial worker (considering default exposures in the 2013 Risk Methods Document). - Surface and Subsurface Soil: cumulative ELCR < 1E-05 and cumulative HI $\leq$ 1 for a future excavation worker (considering a five-year exposure based on the outdoor worker scenario in the 2013 Risk Methods Document). - Treat or remove PTW wherever practicable, consistent with 40 CFR § 300.430 (a)(1)(iii)(A).